-SPECL = Special entry to PSC and NAME = Name assigned by user to a special core load to be executed next
+SPECL = Special entry to PSC

+and NAME = Name assigned by user to a

+special core load to be executed

+next

-The special call suspends execution of the current mainline core load and transfers control to PSC which saves the present variable core area and all required parameters, such as index registers, accumulator, extension, return address, and status.
+The special call suspends execution of the current mainline core load and transfers control to PSC which saves the present variable core area and the return address, but no registers.
 This information is written to the Special Save Area on disk.
 Once the save operation is complete, the disk I/O routine returns control to PSC.
 The operation proceeds from this point exactly as in a CALL CHAIN.